 Daily escalation of energy: In general, children with FOH have a low level of energy in the morning, which escalates during the day.
 There is typically a difficult period around dinner time and they can reach a high level of energy prior to bedtime.

 Poor frustration tolerance: It is particularly difficult for the child with FOH to delay gratification.
 This is easily seen with limit setting.
-The child wants something and wants it now and denial of the “need” is interepreted (to a greater or lesser degree) as a threat to survival.
-The frustation caused by waiting in line, being asked to do something that they find difficult, and of course all the challenging “nos” by a parent, causes a high degrere of anxiety and reaction.
+The child wants something and wants it now and denial of the “need” is interpreted (to a greater or lesser degree) as a threat to survival.
+The frustration caused by waiting in line, being asked to do something that they find difficult, and of course all the challenging “nos” by a parent, causes a high degree of anxiety and reaction.

 - Extreme resistance or anger to unexpected changes of plans

 - Difficulty giving up an idea or desire, no matter how unrealistic it may be

 - Difficulty starting or completing school assingments or tasks around the house